oowibowo/host-builder/README.md

 Host Builder for ESP GVTg KVM cobination

-This is being done as sudo since ESP requires
+This is being done as sudo since ESP requires it

 ## Download/configure host-builder
 ```bash